wp-plugins/text-expander/readme.txt

 Contributors: Hedge
 Tags: posts, content
 Requires at least: 2.0.0
-Tested up to: 3.0.4
+Tested up to: 4.2.2
-Stable tag: 0.3
+Stable tag: 0.4

 Allows you to define areas of text that expand/collapse when clicked.
-It is an improved version of Dagon Design's Expanding Text-Plugin.

 == Description ==